[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 Another way to create a dead character is to drag a desired character from the Unicode palette, and drop it onto the Currently defined dead characters list.
 If the character dropped is one of the "standard" characters, the effect will be the same as if it had been selected from the Add standard dead chars dialog - the transformation list will be automatically filled with the standard transformations.

-For other, non-standard characters, the transformation list initially contains only one generic mapping of space into the dead character itself.
-Other more specific mappings must to be added manually.
+For other, non-standard characters, the transformation list initially only contains a generic transformation from "space" into the dead character itself.
+Other more specific mappings have to be added manually.

 Button Delete removes the current dead character from the layout - it disappears from the dead characters list together with all the transformation pairs which belonged to it.
 If the dead character was mapped to a virtual key prior to deletion, the same Unicode character will remain mapped to the same key, but the mapping loses its "dead" property - it is converted to a "normal" mapping.